 You can use this kit to detect dangerous growth colonies like black mold, but it cannot detect bacteria or fungus.
 There are three different testing methods you can use.
 All three testing methods require that you incubate samples for three to seven days to make sure you give time for slow-growing mold and yeast to appear.

 Should you find mold growing within this time frame, you'll want to send a sample to the lab for analysis.
 This company charges $50 per sample that you submit, which is more than some other companies.
 Additionally, it can take up to eight days to get a sample back from the lab, which is longer than most other companies.

 The easiest sampling method requires that you leave a petri dish in a room for an hour before sealing it up and letting it incubate.
 The second has you use a swab to determine whether the visible mold that you find in your home is alive or not.
 The last and most difficult testing method requires that you place a test kit on the air vent farthest away from your central air system.
 You'll then need to shut all of the other vents and have the system run for a few minutes.
 Once that is done remove the dish and seal it so the sample can incubate.

-3. Healthful Home 5-Minute Home Mold Test: Quickest mold test kit
+3. Healthful Home 5-Minute Home Mold Test: Best mold test kit for speed

 The Healthful Home 5-Minute Home Mold Test is the perfect test for anyone who needs fast results.
 As the name states, it only takes five minutes to get results, which is good if you're concerned that you might have black mold growth.